karayabin/universe-snapshot/universe/TheScientist/universe-dependencies-2019.md

-Galaxy identifier / download technique
+Galaxy identifier / dependency system
 --------------------

-The download technique indicates how to download the package.
+The dependency system indicates how to download the package.
-In the case of a planet (i.e. if the package to download is a planet), then we call it a galaxy identifier, since it's aesthetically more pleasing (i.e. it makes sense to group planets into galaxies in the universe nomenclature).
+In the case of a planet (i.e. if the package to download is a planet), then we call it a galaxy identifier, since it's aesthetically/semantically more pleasing to the ears (i.e. it makes sense to group planets into galaxies in the universe nomenclature).